-- 1. when one node wants to transmit, it can send at rate R. - 2. when M nodes want to transmit, each can send at average rate R/M over some time interval - 3. fully decentralized: - no special node to coordinate transmissions ---> no single point of failure - no synchronization of clocks, slots - 4. simple, efficient and cheap
+- 1. when one node wants to transmit, it can send at rate R. - 2. when M nodes want to transmit, each can send at average rate R/M over some time interval - 3. fully decentralized: - no special node to coordinate transmissions ---> no single point of failure - 4. simple, efficient and cheap